How the First People Came to Tobi

 They landed on Tobi about where the present channel is and Ramoparuhe buried a clam shell in a small hill near the beach.
 The island was much smaller then than it is now; it was about the size of Helen Reef.
 There was only one tree on the island, a tree called Moh.
-Moh is now extinct on Tobi but it does grow on Sonsorol, Merir, Helen Reef and maybe Pulo.
+Moh is now extinct on Tobi, but they do grow on Sonsorol, Merir, Helen Reef, and maybe Pulo.
 There were no spirits on the island either.

-On arriving back on Tobi they found Souhopit, Ramonparuhes full brother.
+On arriving back on Tobi, they found Souhopit, Ramoparuhe’s full brother.
 A dispute arose because Souhopit and Ramoparuhe both claimed the island.

-Souhopit asked: "You say you were first but where is your sign?"
+Souhopit asked: “You say that you were first but where is your sign?”

-So they dug in the hill and found her clam shell but underneath it they found an old piece of thatch which Souhopit said belonged to him, thus it proved that he was the first to come to Tobi.
+So they dug in the hill and found her clam shell, but underneath it they found an old piece of thatch which Souhopit said belonged to him and that proved he was the first to come to Tobi.
 Ramoparuhe said he had put it underneath her clam shell and chased him off the island.
 A little while later Tahabech left Tobi for Fais but his daughter and son-in-law remained.

 Ramoparuhe had her first child soon after this.
 His name was Yango and he was to be the next ruler of Tobi.

-NOTE: Patricio does not know the story of the first settlers of Sonsorol but he does know that it was settled before Tobi, and that Palauans used to live there until killed off by people from Wolei.
-Merir, of course, was settled by Sohoupit who was the first king and Pulo had a God named Martaifur.
+Patricio does not know the story of the first settlers of Sonsorol but he does know that it was settled before Tobi, and that Palauans used to live there until killed off by people from Wolei.
+Merir, of course, was settled by Souhopit who was the first king and Pulo had a god named Martaifur.